 Bringing a new cat into the family can be an exciting experience.
 But just like children, they are a huge responsibility.
 It is important to understand what it takes to care for a cat.
 That includes knowing what conditions may adversely affect them.
-This article discusses some common conditions that cats can get, how they are treated, and what can be done to prevent their occurrence.
+Here are some common conditions that cats can get, how they are treated, and what can be done to prevent their occurrence.

 Feline immunodeficiency virus (FIV) decreases the function of the immune system and causes AIDS in cats.
 The virus is spread through the saliva of an infected cat, primarily by biting.
 Cats that roam outdoors, male cats, and older cats are more likely to become infected.
 This condition is diagnosed using a blood test.
 Your veterinarian may suggest performing this test when a new cat is acquired.